jalanb/co.py.cat/README.md

 co.py.cat
 =========

-This repository hols an implementation of [Douglas Hofstadter](http://prelectur.stanford.edu/lecturers/hofstadter/)'s copycat algorithm in Python.
+This repository has an implementation of [Douglas Hofstadter](http://prelectur.stanford.edu/lecturers/hofstadter/)'s copycat algorithm in Python.

 It is an alogising algortithm, and explained [on Wikipedia](https://en.wikipedia.org/wiki/Copycat_%28software%29).
 It is the foundation of a group of similar algorithms [metacat, musicat, seqsee, ...](https://github.com/Alex-Linhares/FARGonautica).